 You should also apply a good moisturizer or lotion equipped with natural, nourishing ingredients after the tanning session.
 This keeps your skin from peeling.
 But, more importantly, it delivers moisture into your skin to make the tan last for longer.

 So now you know that getting a tan fast is not just a pipe dream.
-You can achieve this goal simply by following the instructions I’ve outlined in the post.
+You can achieve this goal simply by following the instructions I have outlined in the post.

-But whatever you do, don’t skip sunscreen and exfoliation.
-It’s important that you tan your skin safely.
+But whatever you do, do not skip sunscreen and exfoliation.
+It is important that you tan your skin safely.
 Otherwise, nothing can prevent sunburns, premature aging, redness, skin sensitivities, and the like.
 Even skin cancer is a possibility when you tan too often without a high-SPF sunscreen formula.